 “Smart” hospitals (like the Cleveland Clinic) are taking a “bunker” approach to remote patient monitoring systems.
 A dedicated room is outfitted with equipment reporting vital signs of patients not only in their on-site intensive care units, but throughout their region of care.
 Specialists tend the data and dispatch care accordingly.

 On a more granular level of patient care, hospitals are employing technologies that improve patient comfort while simultaneously driving down facility costs.
 “Smart” hospital beds, for example, are capable of automatically, gently turning patients every few hours to prevent bed sores.
 Further, these beds can sense patient positioning and alert clinicians if it could be causing discomfort or interfering with the transmission of data to the hospital’s electronic medical record (EMR).

 The sophistication of RPM technologies requires that medical device and equipment manufacturers carefully select and partner with an experienced complex injection molder, like Kaysun, that is committed to the project from design through the production of RPM components and devices.
 By partnering with a molder’s plastics engineers, manufacturers’ new product development teams can ensure their injection molded plastic components are optimized for reliability and meet stringent qualification standards of ISO 13485 and other FDA requirements.

-For more on how injection molders contribute to the success of medical devices and applications, download Preventing and Solving Common Molding Defects: A Guide for Medical Manufacturers.
+For more on how injection molders contribute to the success of medical devices and applications, download Preventing and Solving Common Molding Defects.
 Click the button below to get your free copy.